 Regardless of how the benefit is paid for, the employee pays no income tax on the benefit and the employer saves on payroll taxes.

-If any of the above options aren’t already offered at your company, contact the Commute Solutions team at H-GAC.
+If any of the above options aren’t already offered at your company, visit findasmarterwaytowork.org or contact the Commute Solutions team at H-GAC by clicking HERE.
 They provide free tools, information, and support to make it easier for employers to implement employee commute programs.

 Guaranteed Ride Home

 Employers can encourage their employees to take alternative transportation by promoting METRO's Guaranteed Ride Home program, and/or offering their own company guaranteed ride home program to ensure employees that they have a fast, efficient ride home in their back pocket in the event of an emergency or unforeseen circumstance.